coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 the results are what we expected them to be, we let the computer do this for us.
 Automatic testing means we'll write code to do the test.

+<h2> Unit Tests </h2>
+Unit tests are used to verify that small isolated parts of a program are correct.
+Unit tests are generally written alongside the code to test the behavior of individual pieces or units like functions or methods.